mal-lang/coreLang-documentation/source/mitre/mitigations.rst

 `Mitre Description <https://attack.mitre.org/mitigations/M1017/>`__

-The principle way to represent this technique in coreLang is the :ref:`Security Awareness<asset_user_securityawareness>` defense on the :ref:`asset_user`.
+The principal way to represent this technique in coreLang is the :ref:`Security Awareness<asset_user_securityawareness>` defense on the :ref:`asset_user`.
 This defense prevents a variety of disruptions enabled by :ref:`Social Engineering <asset_user_socialengineering>`, such as